oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 This use case demonstrates dynamically adding a data source to your running domain.
 It demonstrates several advantages of WDT and the Image model:

 - The syntax used for updating a model is exactly the same syntax you use for creating the original model.
-- A domain's model can be updated dynamically by supplying a model update in a file in a Kubernetes configmap.
+- A domain's model can be updated dynamically by supplying a model update in a file in a Kubernetes ConfigMap.
 - Model updates can be as simple as changing the value of a single attribute, or as ambitious as adding a JMS Server.

 For a detailed discussion of model updates, see [Runtime Updates]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) in the Model in Image user guide.